Regateiro/ATBCrafter/README.md

   - You can just copy-paste your macros after configuring a few simple things and it should work.
 However, many advanced features allows you to craft multiple items without having to start each craft manually and to avoid poor qualities on your "Byregot's Blessing"!
 - **Detects quality during the crafting process.**
   - This allows for macros to use different actions based on quality, such as switching actions around to prevent a poor quality on the "Byregot's Blessing / Brow / Miracle".
+  - Matching can also be done by similarity between images if the exact matching fails for some reason.
 - **Automatically detects when the next action is ready to be used.**
   - Makes crafting faster when compared to using in-game macros.
   - Prevents lag spikes from messing up the craft.